Change Password

 Node2Vec employs a biased random walk with the return parameter p and in-out parameter q to guide the walk.

-Consider the random walk that just traversed edge (t,v) and now arrives at node v, the next step of the walk is determined by the transition probabilities on edges (v,x) originating from v, which are proportional to the edge weights (weights are 1 in unweighted graphs).
-The weights of edges (v,x) are adjusted by p and q based on the shortest distance dtx between nodes t and x:
+Consider a random walk that has just traversed edge (t,v) and arrived at node v.
+The next step is determined by the transition probabilities on edges (v,x) originating from v, which are proportional to the edge weights (which are 1 in unweighted graphs).
+The weights of edges (v,x) are adjusted using parameters p and q based on the shortest distance dtx between nodes t and x:

 • If dtx = 0, the edge weight is scaled by 1/p.
 In the provided graph, dtt = 0.
 Parameter p influences the inclination to revisit the node just left.
 When p < 1, backtracking a step becomes more probable; when p > 1, otherwise.